 In the age of capitalism, the populations’ priorities have dramatically changed.

-You can just open the application, choose what you want, press “Order”, and wait for your food without interrupting whatever it is you were doing.
+You can just open an application, choose whatever you want, press “Order,” and wait for your food without interrupting whatever it is you were doing.

-All mentioned above explain such a massive demand for these services.
+Everything mentioned above explains such a massive demand for these services.
 In the near future, the total revenue in this industry will grow by 30M dollars.

 It shows us that there’s an upward trend on the market.
-So now it’s a great moment to get some tail before the industry is overloaded.
+So now is a great moment to get onto the market before it’s too overloaded.

 Practically, there are 2 main cases when you might want to develop a food delivery website depending on what type of business you’re running.

-1: For offline and online restaurants that want to launch their own delivery, not using the services of intermediaries as Glovo 🍔
+1: For offline and online restaurants that want to offer deliveries without using third-party services like Glovo 🍔

-2: For startups and companies that want to create a food delivery website like Glovo-like application for local food delivery 🍟
+2: For startups and companies that want to create a food delivery website similar to Glovo 🍟

 Firstly, we’re going to talk about the first model.
 So if you want to create a restaurant food delivery website, go to the next section.

-If your idea is more similar or just like the second model, feel free to jump onto the relative section LINK.
+If your idea is more similar or just like the second model, feel free to jump onto the relative section.

 🍟 Food Delivery Website For Restaurants